jshttp/cookie/README.md

 Specifies a function that will be used to decode a cookie's value.
-Since the value of a cookie has a limited character set (and must be a simple string), this function can be used to decode a previously-encoded cookie value into a JavaScript string or other object.
+Since the value of a cookie has a limited character set (and must be a simple string), this function can be used to decode a previously-encoded cookie value into a JavaScript string.

 The default function is the global `decodeURIComponent`, which will decode any URL-encoded sequences into their byte representations.

-**note** if an error is thrown from this function, the original, non-decoded cookie value will be returned as the cookie's value.
+If an error is thrown from this function, the original, non-decoded cookie value will be returned as the cookie's value.

 ### cookie.serialize(name, value, options)